Photos: LADY MOLLY OF SCOTLAND YARD at Asolo Repertory Theatre

 Kate Loprest (Lady Molly) and Adelin Phelps (Peg) lead the company.

-Asolo Repertory Theatr has announced complete casting for the World Premiere of Ken Ludwig’s Lady Molly of Scotland Yard, which begins previews on January 17, 2025.
-See photos from the production.
+Asolo Repertory Theatr has released a first look at the World Premiere of Ken Ludwig’s Lady Molly of Scotland Yard, which is now in previews.
+See photos from the production, which stars Kate Loprest (Lady Molly) and Adelin Phelps (Peg).

 A new world premiere from prolific master of stage comedy Ken Ludwig, writer of Crazy for You and Agatha Christie’s Murder on the Orient Express.
 You know Holmes and Watson.
 You know Nick and Nora.
 Now, meet Molly and Peg: two brilliant detectives from Scotland Yard.
 With bombs dropping over London, a simple murder investigation leads Molly and Peg deep into the British war effort and the top-secret code-breaking operation at Bletchley Park.